 5. Trikonasana (Triangle Pose)

-Benefits: Trikonasana activates your core muscles, which aids in balance and stability, Opens the hips and shoulders, Stimulates your core muscles, and Allows the body to stretch.
+Benefits: Trikonasana activates your core muscles, which aids in balance and stability, Opens the hips and shoulders, stimulates your core muscles, and Allows the body to stretch.

 Begin by standing on your mat.
 Make a distance of 3 feet between the feet.
 Bend your right leg 90 degrees.
 Now pull your left foot slightly inwards and make a 45 degree angle.
 Make sure your heels are parallel to each other.
 Then take the right hand upwards, while touching it with the palms of the left hand on the left foot or on the floor.
 Bend your neck and keep your head up, looking at the sky or the ceiling.
 Now come back to the earlier position and do this process on the other leg.